-- Each author should have participated sufficiently in the work to take public responsibility for the content. - All authors should meet the following three criteria, and all those who meet the criteria should be authors: - > Substantial contributions to conception and design, or analysis or interpretation of data - > Participate in drafting the publication, reviewing, and/or revising the publication for intellectual content - Provide final approval of the version to be published - Any part of an article critical to its main conclusions must be the responsibility of at least one author.
+- Any part of an article critical to its main conclusions must be the responsibility of at least one author.
 If that author is a trainee, then the faculty mentor shares the responsibility. - Participation solely in the acquisition of funding, the collection of data, or the editing/assembly of the text or illustrations does not justify authorship. - General supervision of a research group or administrative entity is not sufficient for authorship. - Appropriate credit for the contributions of other individuals who do not qualify as authors of the work should be made as an acknowledgment.

-2. The Authors and Responsiblities2
+2. The Authors and Responsibilities

-- The lead author(s): - \Rightarrow The lead author(s) is that person(s) who assumes overall responsibility for the publication including: publication preparation, data review and editing, authorship assignment, certification of author participation and responsibility, and submission/communication of the publication. - \Rightarrow The lead author(s) must have contributed substantially to the overall effort, and will typically have conceived of the project outline, assembled the study team and, where relevant, supervised the conduct of the study. - ⇒ The lead author(s) is responsible for the integrity and originality of the publication as a whole.
+- The lead author(s), also commonly referred to within BGS as the lab PI or senior author. - ⇒ The lead author(s) is that person(s) who assumes overall responsibility for the publication including: publication preparation, data review and editing, authorship assignment, certification of author participation and responsibility, and submission/communication of the publication. - \Rightarrow The lead author(s) must have contributed substantially to the overall effort, and will typically have conceived of the project outline, assembled the study team and, where relevant, supervised the conduct of the study. - ⇒ The lead author(s) is responsible for the integrity and originality of the publication as a whole.
 This responsibility includes: ensuring that reasonable care and effort have been taken to determine that all data are complete, accurate, reasonably interpreted and honestly presented; ensuring that appropriate credit is given for any quoted or paraphrased material; documenting all components of support and related sponsors of the research project; and identifying and communicating any potential conflicts of interest. - \Rightarrow The lead author is responsible for ensuring that all of the co-authors have had an opportunity to review the final version of the publication and have consented for inclusion in authorship.

 - The co-author(s): - \Rightarrow Each co-author must meet the requirements for authorship noted above in section 1 in full. - \Rightarrow Each co-author must take responsibility in full for the appropriate portions of the content related to their specific contribution including the integrity of any applicable research. - \Rightarrow Each co-author must provide written consent of authorship to the lead author(s), thereby acknowledging that they have disclosed potential conflicts, and reviewed and approved the final version of the publication. - Authorship inclusion and order: - \Rightarrow Decisions about authors and the order in which their names appear is a collective decision made by group consensus, under the guidance of the lead author(s).
-However, the sequence of author listing is generally determined by relative contributions to the work and/or the traditions and conventions of individual fields. - \Rightarrow In the instance that equal credit for authorship is due, this should be footnoted (by asterisk) and equally contributing authors should be listed alphabetically. - \Rightarrow Decisions about authors and the order should be discussed as early as possible, and as noted above, should reasonably reflect contributions to the publication.
+However, the sequence of author listing is generally determined by relative contributions to the work and/or the traditions and conventions of individual fields. - \Rightarrow In the instance that equal credit for authorship is due, this should be footnoted (by asterisk) and equally contributing authors should be listed by consensus or alphabetically. - \Rightarrow Decisions about authors and the order should be discussed as early as possible, and as noted above, should reasonably reflect contributions to the publication.
 However, it may be necessary to modify the originally anticipated order of authors during the submission and revision process if more work is required to make the study publishable. - \Rightarrow The potential submission of related studies, whether among authors on the initial publication or with other investigators, should also be discussed as early as possible under the guidance of the lead author(s).